bryan-besnyi/gwc/api/README.md

-# API Routes in This Project
+# API in This Project

-This project uses both Next.js API routes and Python serverless functions, giving you flexibility in how you implement your backend.
+This project uses both Next.js API routes and Python serverless functions on Vercel.

 ## API Structure

-### Python API Endpoints
+### Python API Endpoint
-- `/api/hello` - The original Python endpoint
-- `/api/python-hello` - A clearly named Python endpoint
+- `/api/python-hello` - Python serverless function that processes GET and POST requests

-### Next.js API Endpoints
+### Next.js API Endpoint
-- `/api/nextjs-hello` - A Next.js API route that works alongside the Python endpoints
+- `/api/nextjs-hello` - Next.js API route that processes GET and POST requests

 ## How it works

 ### In Development
-- The original Flask server (`server.py`) in the root directory runs on port 5000
-- The Next.js application uses rewrite rules to forward specific Python API routes to the Flask server
+- Next.js API routes work through the Next.js development server
-- Next.js API routes work normally without interference
+- Python API routes work through Vercel's serverless functions when you use `vercel dev`
-- Run both servers together with `npm run dev:all`

 ### In Production (Vercel)
-- The serverless Python functions in this `/api` directory are deployed with the `@vercel/python` builder
+- The Python serverless function in this `/api` directory is deployed with the `@vercel/python` builder
-- Next.js API routes are bundled with the application
+- The Next.js API route is bundled with the Next.js application
-- Routing is handled by Vercel according to the configuration in `vercel.json`
+- All routes are handled by Vercel according to the configuration in `vercel.json`

-## Testing All APIs
+## Testing Both APIs

-You can use the test page at `/test` to try out both API systems.
+You can use the homepage form to test both APIs or visit the test page at `/test` to try them out.

-## Local Testing
+## Local Testing with Vercel CLI

-To test the serverless functions locally, you can use the Vercel CLI:
+For the best local development experience that matches production:

 ```bash
 npm i -g vercel
 vercel dev
 ```

+This will run both the Next.js app and the Python functions locally in the same way they'll run on Vercel.

-## Development
+## Requirements

-When adding new endpoints:
-- For Python API endpoints, create a new `.py` file in the `/api` directory
-- For Next.js API endpoints, create a new route file in the `/app/api` directory
-- Update the rewrite rules in `next.config.ts` if needed
+For Python serverless functions:
+- `requirements.txt` file is necessary for Vercel to install Python dependencies